buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 E.g., If they have Constitution 2, they will die at -[10+4]=-14 Hit Points; if they have Constitution 0, they will die at -10 Hit Points; if they have Constitution -2, they will die at -[10-4]=-6 Hit Points.
 In case of Constitution values equal to or less than -3, the character dies at -5 Hit Points.

-If a character's non-lethal damage reaches negative Hit Points equal to 20+4*Constitution, the character is dead.
+If a character' \*\*s non-lethal damage reaches negative Hit Points equal to 20+4*Constitution, the character is dead.

 >>> **Pathos**: Describe with pathos and transport the fall of the character; make them understand the suffering experienced.
 Emphasize the fall to the ground, the flowing blood, the gasps.
 Be theatrical.
-If you're dealing with easily impressed players, then it's better to reduce the *gore*.
+If you' \*\*re dealing with easily impressed players, then it' \*\*s better to reduce the *gore*.

 A dead character cannot benefit from normal or magical healing, and cannot be brought back to life by a spell.
 Only a Patron has sufficient power to bring the soul back into the body and bring the creature back to life.
 The Animate Dead spell can reanimate a body, but as undead.

 >> **The death of the character**: Try to understand why they died, what are the causes, the mistakes made.
 What are the choices that brought them there.
 Each character who dies is a personal wound but also experience and awareness.
 Treasure it both for yourself but also for the whole group.
-If something didn't work, try to understand it together, without accusing or blaming but with the aware spirit that you can improve, all of you.
+If something didn' \*\*t work, try to understand it together, without accusing or blaming but with the aware spirit that you can improve, all of you.

 ### Optional - Recovery from 0 Hit Points